larson-group/clubb_release/input/case_setups/Readme.txt

   i.e. _zt, _zm, or _coamps_sm, _coamps_sw.

 input_type | character
-  Either 'les' or 'hoc' depending whether the data is from CLUBB or COAMPS-LES.
+  Either 'coamps_les' or 'clubb' depending whether the data is from CLUBB or COAMPS-LES.

 input_<varname> |logical